ElenaCabelloYeves/mami-phageome-analysis/plots_stats/README.md

 - `patchwork`
 - `RColorBrewer`

-A script like `install_packages.R` can be added to help install all dependencies.

 ## 📁 File examples

 - Fig1-2_Transmission_vOTUs.Rmd: contains Upset plots of vOTUs in mother-infant gut and milk used to make Figures 1-2